civican/legisinfo/42-1/bills/C-23/bill_text.md

   **(2)** If a traveller bound for Canada has fully met, in a preclearance area or preclearance perimeter, an obligation under the regulations that is an adaptation of an equivalent obligation under preclearance legislation or under the `Immigration and Refugee Protection Act` that applies on entry into Canada, the traveller is exempt from complying with that equivalent obligation once they enter Canada, unless a border services officer or other public officer requires the traveller to do so.

-  **(3)** In this section, a reference to a "border services officer or other public officer" includes a reference to a person who is designated or authorized as set out in the definition **border services officer** or **other public officer** in section `46` but who has not been assigned to conduct preclearance in the United States.
+  **(3)** In this section, a reference to a "border services officer or other public officer" includes a reference to a person who is **employed,** designated or authorized as set out in the definition border services officer or other public officer in section `46` but who has not been assigned to conduct preclearance in the United States.

 ### Withdrawal